From Standalone Concurrency to Distributed Systems

 // 离开作用域时,析构函数自动释放锁(RAII)

-}Great, so far everything looks perfect.
-But the story is far from over—the real pitfalls lie ahead.
+}Great, everything looks perfect so far.
+But things are far from over—the real traps are ahead.

-The first problem: lock timeouts and GC pauses.
+The first problem: Lock timeout and GC pauses.
 Suppose the lock timeout is 5 seconds.
-After your process acquires the lock, it performs a time-consuming GC (if you are running Java, a Stop-The-World pause can reach the second level), or it gets suspended by the operating system scheduler (C++ programs do not GC, but you might encounter page swapping or CPU contention).
+Your process acquires the lock and then does a time-consuming GC (if you are running Java, Stop-The-World pauses can reach seconds), or is suspended by the operating system scheduler (C++ programs don't GC, but you might encounter page swapping, CPU contention).
 After 5 seconds, the lock on Redis times out and is taken by someone else.
-When your process resumes execution, it still thinks it is the lock holder—two processes are operating on the shared resource simultaneously, and mutual exclusion is broken.
+When your process resumes execution, it still thinks it is the lock holder—two processes are operating on the shared resource at the same time, mutual exclusion is broken.

-⚠️ Pitfall Warning If you use Redis for distributed locking, please make sure you understand its applicable scenarios: it is acceptable for efficiency-first scenarios (such as preventing duplicate computations or rate limiting); for correctness-first scenarios (such as financial transfers or inventory deduction), Redis distributed locks are not safe enough, and you should use a lock service based on a consensus protocol.
+⚠️ Pitfall Warning If you use Redis for distributed locking, please understand its applicable scenarios: efficiency-first scenarios (like preventing duplicate calculations, rate limiting) are fine; correctness-first scenarios (like financial transfers, inventory deduction), Redis distributed locks are not safe enough, and you should use a lock service based on a consensus protocol.

-The third problem: distributed locks and mutexes are fundamentally different.
-A std::mutex provides an absolute mutual exclusion guarantee—as long as the lock is held, other threads absolutely cannot enter (unless you have a bug).
-A distributed lock cannot achieve this—it can only provide "mutual exclusion in most cases," but in extreme situations like network partitions, clock drift, or process pauses, mutual exclusion might be broken.
-This is not an implementation issue; it is a fundamental limitation of distributed systems.
+The third problem: Distributed locks and mutex are fundamentally different. std::mutex provides absolute mutual exclusion guarantees—as long as the lock is held, other threads absolutely cannot get in (unless you have a bug).
+Distributed locks cannot do this—they can only provide "mutual exclusion in most cases," but in extreme cases like network partitions, clock drift, process pauses, mutual exclusion might be broken.
+This isn't an implementation problem; this is a fundamental limitation of distributed systems.

-So, if you need strong guarantees, you should use a coordination service based on a consensus protocol, such as ZooKeeper or etcd.
-They use the ZAB (ZooKeeper) or Raft (etcd) protocol to guarantee consistency, and they implement distributed locks using ephemeral nodes and watchers—when a client session disconnects, the ephemeral node is automatically deleted, which is more reliable than Redis's timeout mechanism.
+So if you need strong guarantees, you should use a coordination service based on a consensus protocol like ZooKeeper or etcd.
+They use ZAB (ZooKeeper) or Raft (etcd) protocols to guarantee consistency, combined with ephemeral nodes and watchers to implement distributed locks—ephemeral nodes are automatically deleted when the client session disconnects, which is more reliable than Redis's timeout mechanism.
 At the same time, they natively support fencing tokens (through data version numbers or ZXID), which can avoid the expired lock problem mentioned above.

-Let us summarize the key differences discussed above into a table, making it easier for you to choose based on your actual scenario:
+Let's summarize the key differences discussed above into a table to help you choose based on actual scenarios:

 | Dimension | Redis (Single Instance/Redlock) | ZooKeeper / etcd |